aaveryjj/indigenous-research/pages/about.md

 ### Data Collection
 **Institutional Repositories**

-The universities represented here were chosen by first compiling a list of research institutions in Washington and Oregon that had digital institutional repositories with open access content.
+This collection is a reflection of knowledge created in the Pacific Northwest, The universities represented here were chosen by first compiling a list of research institutions in Washington and Oregon that had digital institutional repositories with open access content.
 After a preliminary exploration of the repositories to estimate how many relevant works each contained, I prioritized data collection from universities with high (50+) amounts of relevant works.